Alexander Grant (Upper Canada politician)

-Alexander Grant (20 May 1734 – 8 May 1813) was a Royal Navy officer, businessman, and politician in Upper Canada.
+Commodore Alexander Grant (20 May 1734 – 8 May 1813) was a Royal Navy officer, merchant and politician.
+Grant was born Glenmoriston, Scotland to Isobel and Patrick Grant, 8th Laird of Glenmoriston.
 During his service with the Royal Navy Grant saw action in the Seven Years' War before becoming a naval superintendent.
 He then embarked on a career in the ship building industry before losing much of his wealth during the American Revolution.
-Grant recovered, however, and rose to prominence in civil society, becoming the administrator of Upper Canada in 1805.
+Grant recovered, however, and rose to prominence in civil society, becoming the Administrator of the Government of the Province of Upper Canada in 1805.

 Naval career

-Grant entered the Royal Navy in 1755 and saw service in North America, on Lake Champlain, during the Seven Years' War.
-Grant became a naval superintendent in 1763, with his headquarters on Navy Island (in the Niagara River), before moving to Detroit, Michigan.
+Grant entered the Royal Navy in 1755 and saw service in British North America, on Lake Champlain, during the Seven Years' War.
+Grant became a naval superintendent with the Provincial Marine in 1763, with his headquarters on Navy Island on in the Niagara River, before moving to Detroit, Quebec.
 His headquarters again changed, every winter, during which time the regiment was in New York City, up to 1774.

 Merchant career

 He began to build his own vessels, essentially selling them to himself at a considerable profit.
 He built a commercial empire by also selling or renting ships to merchants and this was initially solidified during the American Revolution during which he was given military command of most of the Great Lakes.

 However, in the course of the revolution Grant lost much of his income with the loss of 12,000 acres (49 km²) of land he owned in New York, and the end of his participation in private shipping.